padolsey/xmllm/docs/schemas.md

 });
 ```

+Use the `hints` configuration to guide the AI's output structure.
+You can also experiment with different [prompt strategies](./strategies.md) to improve schema compliance.

 ### The Scaffold System

 The hints create a template that guides the AI.
 For the above schema, the AI sees something like: